 The Oldest Town In Montana That Everyone Should Visit At Least Once

-The rest of the country might be thinking of November 8 as Election Day, but the Montanans who know their history know that it’s special for another reason: It’s Montana’s birthday.
-The Treasure State joined the Union in 1889, but Fort Benton existed over 40 years before that.
-It’s one of the oldest settlements in the American West, and 169 years later, it still has its original charm.
+The Treasure State joined the Union on November 8, 1889, but Fort Benton existed over 40 years before that.
+It’s one of the oldest settlements in the American West, and well over a century years later, it still has its original charm.

 Fort Benton is called the Birthplace of Montana.